 Figuring out the average distance people hit each club isn’t the easiest thing to do.
 Everything swings the club differently and everyone will hit the ball at different distances.

-I know someone that will hit a pitching wedge from 160 yards out.
+I know someone who will hit a pitching wedge from 160 yards out.
 I know someone else who would hit 6 iron from this distance.
 Both of them shoot in the low to mid-80s.

 The only problem with these numbers is that golfers who wear these are probably better than average.
 I don’t know many high handicaps who have a $300+ golf watch.

 On the other hand, you’ll see a bunch of articles that all list the same general info.
 They’ll say that the average 6 iron distance is 150 yards.
 Then, each club will be 10 yards more or less.

 I think the only true way to figure out how far people hit each club is to find 5-10 people in each age group and make sure their skill level is different.
 We’ll add up their yardages to get an average number for each age group.
 Then we’ll average out each age group to get the real average.